Nishkarsh-Arya/Credit-Card-Financial-Dashboard/README.md

 # 💳 Credit Card Financial Dashboard (Power BI + PostgreSQL)

-This project is a complete end-to-end dashboard developed using Power BI + PostgreSQL, designed to analyze and visualize credit card customer behavior and transaction patterns.
+This project is a complete end-to-end dashboard developed using Power BI + PostgreSQL, designed to analyse and visualize credit card customer behaviour and transaction patterns.
 It empowers financial analysts and decision-makers with actionable insights on revenue, customer segmentation, and spending trends.

 ---